preetijuturu/p280s21project3/Manuscript.md

 Include how the index:
 Shortcomings:

-The second dataset was used was th NCES for the school district data from 2018 to 2019 academic school year.
+The second dataset was used was the NCES for the school district data from 2018 to 2019 academic school year.
 Specifically, this dataset entails the locations of the schools in a given school district.

 The third dataset, we implemented into our project is the ACS or American Community Survey from the year 2018.
 This dataset entails demographic variables []